Zenon of Kaunos

-Zenon or Zeno (Ζήνων; 3rd century BC), son of Agreophon, was a public official in Ptolemaic Egypt around the 250s–230s BC.
+Zenon or Zeno (Ζήνων; 3rd century BCE), son of Agreophon, was a public official in Ptolemaic Egypt around the 250s–230s BCE.
 He is known from a cache of his papyrus documents which was discovered by archaeologists in the Nile Valley in 1914.

 Biography

 Zeno was a native of the Greek town of Kaunos in Caria in southwestern Asia Minor.
 He moved to the town of Philadelphia in Egypt, a busy market town that had been founded on the edge of the Faiyum by Ptolemy II Philadelphus in honour of his sister Arsinoe II.
-From the 3rd century BC until the 5th century CE, Philadelphia was a thriving settlement that relied on agriculture for its economic success.
+From the 3rd century BCE until the 5th century CE, Philadelphia was a thriving settlement that relied on agriculture for its economic success.
 At Philadelphia, Zeno became a private secretary to Apollonius, the finance minister to Ptolemy II Philadelphus and Ptolemy III Euergetes.

 Drimylus and Dionysius, two Greek employees under Zeno, were reported to him for selling women as sex-slaves.